KDDK

 KDDK (105.5 FM) is an American commercial radio station broadcasting a Spanish Hits format.
 Licensed to Addis, Louisiana, the station serves the Baton Rouge area.
 As of January 2009, the station is owned by Radio & Investments, Inc.

 Music Programming includes Regional Mexican, Salsa, Latin Pop, Reggaeton, Bachata, and Latin Oldies.

 History

 The station went on the air as KFRA-FM in Franklin, Louisiana.
-On 1985-02-06, the station changed its call sign to KFMV, on 2004-09-28 to the current KDDK.
-On 2008-04 the station changed its format from variety to Spanish and became the frequency in Baton Rouge for a Spanish radio station located in New Orleans LA.
-The station moved from Franklin, Louisiana to its current location in Addis, Louisiana in 2007 after being granted permission to do so by the FCC in 2006.
+On February 6, 1985, the station changed its call sign to KFMV, on September 28, 2004 to the current KDDK.
+In April 2008 the station changed its format from variety to Spanish and became the frequency in Baton Rouge for a Spanish radio station located in New Orleans LA.
+The station moved from Franklin, Louisiana to its current location in Addis, Louisiana in 2007, after being granted permission to do so by the FCC in 2006.